Dole House (Lockport, New York)

 Dole House is a historic home located at Lockport in Niagara County, New York.
 It is a two-story stone structure built in 1840 in the Federal style by Isaac Dole, an early settler of Lockport.
 It was renovated in the 1890s in the Colonial Revival style.
-It is one of approximately 75 stone residences remaining in the city of Lockport.
+It is one of approximately 75 stone residences remaining in the city of Lockport.> It is currently a private residence.

 It was listed on the National Register of Historic Places in 2003.